-In addition to tailored nutrition, one of the easiest ways to balance female hormones is through physical activity.
+In addition to tailored nutrition, one of the easiest ways to support hormone health is through physical activity.

 Board-certified OB/GYN Stephanie Brownridge, M.D., says exercise has great influence over metabolism, the way the body responds to stressors, and even reproductive hormones.
 On the other hand, unwanted hormonal changes can lead to low energy levels, which can affect your motivation to exercise, continuing the problematic cycle.

 Overall, however, a healthy workout routine can have a highly positive impact on your hormones.
 As far as which exercises are best for hormone regulation, Brownridge tells mindbodygreen it depends on the individual.
 Those who overexercise—especially those with a low body mass index (BMI), for example—can end up in a state of hormonal suppression (re: stunted generation) that influences the body's homeostasis.

 "This can result in menstrual changes and nutritional deficiencies, which can even affect the bones.
 Less exercise, or more restorative exercise such as yoga, may be helpful in these circumstances," Brownridge says.

 Brownridge warns it can be more challenging for women with certain hormonal health issues and a slightly higher BMI to manage weight through diet and exercise, but cardiovascular exercises and weight training can help.
 If a person does not have any specific hormonal health concerns but is aiming to optimize his/her health, however, "any exercise that is enjoyable is recommended in moderation," Brownridge says.

 A surprising array of lifestyle choices can affect your hormones—many of which the average person is unaware of.
 According to Jenna Blake, MSN, FNP-C, a board-certified nurse practitioner, calls out that one of the most concerning daily environmental endocrine disrupters is cleaning products.